Pekerman gets second shot at finals with Colombia

 His arrival triggered a turnaround and Pekerman, who played nearly half his career in Colombia as a midfielder for Independiente Medellin, developed a strong, confident team.

-A key change was the faith he put in Radamel Falcao, who was not a regular in the starting line-up under the more defence-minded Alvarez.
+A key change was the faith he put in Radamel Falcao, who was not a regular in the starting line-up under the more defense-minded Alvarez.

-Falcao’s strike partner Teofilo Gutierrez also won a regular place in the side and scored six goals in the qualifiers to Falcao’s nine.
+Falcao’s strike partner Teofilo Gutierrez also won a regular place in the side and has shown better scoring form for Colombia than for his club side River Plate in Argentina.
+He scored six goals in the qualifiers to Falcao’s nine.

-Pekerman’s plans, however, suffered a big setback with Falcao’s knee ligament injury in January which required surgery and ended up keeping him out of the tournament in Brazil.
+Pekerman’s plans, however, suffered a big setback with Falcao’s knee ligament injury in January and Falcao faces a fight to be fit for the tournament in Brazil.

 After Pekerman led Colombia to the finals, President Juan Manuel Santos offered him Colombian nationality, an indication of his status and popularity in the country.